As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 In contrast to igneous and metamorphic rocks, sedimentary rock usually contains very few different major minerals, which are quartz and calcite mostly.

 However igneous rocks can be composed of a lot of different minerals, depending on the chemical composition of the magma.
 Granite is an example of one of the most common igneous rocks, is composed of

 TIP: Igneous rocks have unique chemical and mineral compositions.
 Check out the most interesting and unique facts about igneous rocks in the article below:

 11 Cool & Interesting Facts About Igneous Rocks (Must Read)

 There are not so many similarities between sedimentary and igneous rocks.
 It’s easier to make a mistake between igneous and metamorphic rock than igneous and sedimentary.

-The Internet is full of rather philosophical similarities between these two types of rocks, than geological.
+The Internet is full of rather philosophical similarities between these two types of rocks, than geological ones.
 Let us omit similarities like: “they are all made of minerals” and “they are a member of three main rock types”.

 Both sedimentary rocks and igneous can be quite dense and hard.
 No doubt, that igneous rock is hard.
 It’s enough to remember paving stones.

 At the same time, flint or chert – chemical sedimentary rocks composed of microcrystalline quarts are so hard and durable that ancient people used them for arrowheads and knives.

 It’s very easy to differentiate between limestone (sedimentary rock) and gabbro (igneous rock), but there are some examples, which can lead to confusion.